cursey/ue4genny/README.md

     * `<UE4 Source>/Runtime/CoreUObject/Public/UObject/UnrealType.h`: Make `FBoolProperty::FieldSize`, `FBoolProperty::ByteMask` and `FBoolProperty::FieldMask` public.
     * `<UE4 Source>/Runtime/CoreUObject/Public/UObject/UObjectBase.h`: Make `UObjectBase::ClassPrivate` public.
 5. **UE4Genny** should now compile.
-6. Make a new config header file for the game you are targetting (an example is provided in `src/DRGConfig.hpp` which works for the current Xbox Game Pass version of *Deep Rock Galactic*).
+6. Make a new config header file for the game you are targeting (an example is provided in `src/DRGConfig.hpp` which works for the current Xbox Game Pass version of *Deep Rock Galactic*).
 7. Set the CMake variable `CONFIG_HPP` to the newly created config header file.
 8. Define the following constants in your newly created config header file (some reverse engineering required):